FAQs

 It is up to each participant to determine an appropriate budget for the proposed solution, and prize funds can be used however the winners see fit.
 You may include any cost categories, including contingencies for risk mitigation, that support the development of your technology.
 You are welcome to organize this by phases and include costs after the challenge is complete.

 Although the award amount is up to $500,000, the amount provided in this budget may be more than, less than, or equal to that value.
-The inclusion of the budget in the proposal is to determine if the proposed project plan and budget are reasonable.
+Including the budget in the proposal is to determine if the proposed project plan and budget are reasonable.

 Please do familiarize yourself with the requirements and ensure that you meet them prior to submission.
 Insurance Guidelines can be found under Section F. Information for Winners on the application.